Projects

 • Places (community and downtown development)

 The WV Community Development Hub (The Hub), Advantage Valley, WV Hive, West Virginia Brownfields Assistance Centers, and AFV Educate have partnered to create conditions for the workforce, business, and industry growth in the 21-county ACT Now region through community coaching and planning, site development, and business development services.
-This partnership brings a suite of dedicated services – economic resilience planning + community coaching, locally-prioritized site assessment, and entrepreneurial and green business practices support for local business development- directly to 16 communities in the ACT Now region through multi-year support as part of the Accelerate WV program.
-Additionally, entrepreneurial and green business practices support will be provided to GROW NOW training participants, and to aspiring entrepreneurs, entrepreneurs, and business owners participating in or partnering with one of the additional 7 ACT Now Coalition projects.
+This partnership brings a suite of dedicated services – economic resilience planning + community coaching, locally-prioritized site assessment, and entrepreneurial business practices support for local business development- directly to 16 communities in the ACT Now region through multi-year support as part of the Accelerate WV program.
+Additionally, entrepreneurial and business practices support will be provided to GROW Now training participants, and to aspiring entrepreneurs, entrepreneurs, and business owners participating in or partnering with one of the additional 7 ACT Now Coalition projects.

 NON-CONSTRUCTION